 For Immediate Release

-Nominations Open for Fifth Annual ‘Izzy Award’ for Independent Media
+Nominations Open for Sixth Annual ‘Izzy Award’ for Independent Media

-WASHINGTON - Nominations for the Izzy Award for calendar year 2012 are officially open.
-The annual honor for outstanding achievement in independent media — named after legendary journalist I. F. “Izzy” Stone — is a project of the Park Center for Independent Media (PCIM) at Ithaca College.
+ITHACA, NY - Nominations for the Izzy Award for calendar year 2013 are officially open.
+The annual honor for outstanding achievement in independent media — named after maverick journalist I. F. “Izzy” Stone — is a project of the Park Center for Independent Media (PCIM) at Ithaca College.

 SCROLL TO CONTINUE WITH CONTENT

 For more information on the Izzy Award, visit www.ithaca.edu/indy/izzy.

 In 1953, during the height of the anti-communist witch hunts, Stone launched “I. F. Stone’s Weekly,” through which he challenged McCarthyism, official deception, war and racial bigotry.
 In 1999, a poll of prominent journalists ranked the publication as number 16 among the “Top 100 Works of Journalism in the United States in the 20th Century.”
 Ithaca College houses a unique collection of mementos from Stone, who died in 1989.

 Izzy Award winners are selected by a panel of judges who have expertise in independent media.
 Joining Cohen on the panel for the sixth year in a row are communications professor and author Robert W. McChesney and Linda Jue, executive director and editor at the G. W. Williams Center for Independent Journalism.

 This year’s Izzy Award will be given for work published, broadcast or posted in 2013 by an independent media outlet, journalist or producer.
 The award may relate to a single piece or a body of work.
 Journalists, academics and the public at large may submit nominations by January 15, 2014, and self-nominations are acceptable.
 The judges may also nominate.
 The winner will be announced early next spring, with an award ceremony to follow.